-Group hobbies for children and young people can continue for the time being, also after 8 March.
+Group hobbies for children and young people can continue for the time being.

 The elderly and risk groups

-- Protecting the high-risk groups: In addition to the current recommendations, a decision to ban all visits to the city hospital is made for the time being, consideration on a case-by-case basis will be possible (e.g. palliative care).
+- All visits to the Oulu City Hospital are banned for the time being.
 Visits to housing services and care units of both the city and private actors should be avoided to the widest extent possible for the time being.

 Arrangement of education

-- Contact teaching will continue at Basic education and High schools, also from 8 March 2021.
+- Contact teaching will continue at Basic education and High schools.

 - Traineeships for students at city offices and locations can continue.
 This is especially important for students who are graduating during the spring.

-- The City Management Team states that if the situation so requires, the city is prepared to transfer part of the education to distance learning on a fast schedule.
+- If the situation so requires, the city is prepared to transfer part of the education to distance learning on a fast schedule.

 Recommendation for remote working